 For medical questions, we encourage you to review our information with your doctor.

 It’s as important for kids to be active as it is for adults.
 In fact, the American Cancer Society recommends that kids do more.
-They need at least 1 hour of moderate or vigorous intensity activity each day, with vigorous activity on at least 3 days each week.
+They need at least 1 hour of moderate or vigorous intensity activity each day.

 Activities should be age appropriate, enjoyable, and varied, including sports and fitness activities in school, at home, and in the community.
-To help reach activity goals, daily physical education programs and activity breaks should be provided for children at school, and “screen time” (TV viewing, playing video games, or social networking on the computer and similar activities) should be limited at home.
+To help reach activity goals, daily physical education programs and activity breaks should be provided for children at school, and “screen time” (TV viewing, playing video games, or social networking on phones or computers and similar activities) should be limited at home.

 Most young people do not meet this minimum recommendation, and are likely to become sedentary adults.
 This means they’ll have greater risk for diabetes, cancer, and heart disease.
 What can you do about it?

-As your kids get older, it can become more difficult to find time to be active together.
+As your kids get older, it can become harder to find time to be active together.
 Post a list to remind the family of activities that can be enjoyed together, such as hiking, biking, gardening, skating, swimming, and canoeing.